MaterializeInc/materialize/doc/developer/platform/ux.md

    Materialize sends an acknowledgement for (*e.g., the commit of an offset by a Kafka source, the acknowledgement of an LSN by a PostgresSQL source, etcetera*), will be saved in durable storage.
+5. *Materialize respects the compaction frontier of its sources.* This means that on source creation Materialize queries and puts a read hold on the `initial_since` frontier of the upstream system and sets the initial since *of the collection in Materialize* to be `{reclock(t) for t in initial_since}`.
+Informally, this prevents users from reading a collection for a source where the contents describe a state that never happened.

 ## Discussion